imageio/imageio/docs/formats/video_formats.rst

     To complete this list we are looking for the following information:

         - The full name of each extension
-        - A link to the spec/wikipedia/format-homepage
+        - A link to the spec, wikipedia page, or format homepage
         - extensions/formats supported by ImageIO but not listed here

     If you come across any of the above, please `share this information